James Clark (Jesuit): College of the Holy Cross

 Clark became the president of the College of the Holy Cross on August 10, 1861, succeeding Anthony F. Ciampi.
 He took office just several months after the start of the American Civil War.
 The college's enrollment had dropped significantly, numbering just 80 by the end of 1861.
 The percentage of students from the South and Mid-Atlantic decreased and by the end of the war, nearly all students were from New England.
 In addition to his duties as president, Clark taught mathematics, physics, and French at the college during the war.

 In 1862, Clark oversaw the purchase of 48 acre of farmland adjacent to the campus, and in 1866, he purchased five more acres.
 In 1865, the college applied to the Massachusetts General Court for a charter, which was granted, and Governor John Albion Andrew signed the bill chartering the College of the Holy Cross into law on March 24, 1865.
 Until then, Holy Cross conferred degrees under Georgetown University's charter.
 On April 24, 1865, Georgetown transferred ownership of the Holy Cross' land and buildings to the newly chartered college.

 Some people criticized Clark for people being overly strict and granting the Jesuit scholastics too few liberties.
 Beginning in 1863, Jesuit scholastics began making formal complaints to the provincial superior, Angelo Paresce, about Clark's leadership.
 By 1866, complaints about Clark had become frequent, and the Jesuit Superior General, Peter Jan Beckx, informed Clark that he would be removed as president in the middle of the academic year.
 Clark was succeeded as president of the school by Robert W. Brady on February 27, 1867.

-Clark returned to Georgetown University, where he again became the vice president and treasurer of the university, as well as a professor mathematics.
+Clark returned to Georgetown University, where he again became the vice president and treasurer of the university, as well as a professor of mathematics.